Statue of Diego de Vargas

+Description

+Based on a portrait painting residing in Spain, the full-length statue depicts de Vargas wearing fur-lined clothing, holding a spear in his right hand and his cap in the left.
+A saber is in a scabbard around his hips, and his coat of arms is shown at his feet.

-Controversy over storage
+Controversy over storage and display

-While the statue's fate is being debated, the statue was at the center of a controversy on where it has been stored and if it is being protected.
+The statue was at the center of a controversy on where it has been stored and if it is being protected.
 In early February the statue was found in the backyard of a private residence home (which was not disclosed for privacy and safety concerns).

 The mayor and city manager had been told that the statue was in a city facility.
 This has led to concerns that the statue was at risk of damage or vandalism.

-Fate

-The statue's fate is currently being determined.
+Although there is a four-year agreement for display of the work at the New Mexico History Museum (spanning 2024-2028), the statue's long-term fate is currently being determined.
 Supporters of removal see the statue as a celebration of Spanish colonization, while supporters of the statue say it is a celebration of Spain and Hispanic heritage.
-Former Santa Fe mayoral candidate Ronald Trujillo has expressed interest in the statue being donated back to the Caballeros De Vargas which would then redisplay it on their own property.
+Former Santa Fe mayoral candidate Ronald Trujillo has expressed interest in the statue being donated back to the Caballeros de Vargas which would then display it on their own property.
 This request has been supported by multiple members of the city council.
-Councilman Christopher Rivera stated, "I would be in favor of that, especially if we can't take care of it".
+Councilman Chris Rivera stated, "I would be in favor of that, especially if we can't take care of it".